 - Join a developer community

 By following all these steps, you’ll be on a good path to becoming a React master!
 Once you’ve learned React, there is no limit to the projects you can build.
-And, if you are interested in becoming a professional web developer, React is a great skill to have in your toolbelt as you start looking for a job.
+If you are interested in becoming a professional web developer, React is a great skill to have in your tool belt.